Table of Contents

 Stored Procedures

-You can execute stored procedures with the builder as seen in the example below.
+You can execute stored procedures with the Builder as seen in the example below.

 var user = new User { FirstName = "John", LastName = "Doe", UserTypeId = 4 };